Eppo-exp/eppo-docs/docs/feature-flags/sdks/javascript.md

 ## 2. Initialize the SDK

-Initialize the SDK with an API key, which can be generated in the Eppo interface:
+Initialize the SDK with a SDK key, which can be generated in the Eppo interface:

 ```javascript
 import { init } from "@eppo/js-client-sdk";